rlennon/LYIT_UNI/README.md

 Readme file
 Adding line to create a branch on GITHub
-Adding another line for a merge
+Adding 1 more line for a merge